Sculpture Magazine Review

 PUBLIC ART COMMISSION SYDNEY AUSTRALIA

 December 2024.
-Final touches are underway for unveiling a new sculpture commission, a land art work referencing the stars.
-Part of a major transport infrastructure project developed by NSW Government and Westconnex, Asterisk is a placeholder at an entrance to new parklands on traditional Gadigal and Kameygal lands.
-Named after the Ancient Greek word asteriskos, meaning little star), Asterisk refers to ancient celestial knowledge systems and ancestral journeys led by the stars across the land and sea.
-Its circular stone formations relate to diverse cultural traditions and the spiritual ties between Earth and Sky.
-Each stone holds the stories of the oldest continent on Earth.
-Rock from the far West and East corners of Australia are intersected by a composite stone the artist has made from rock recovered from tunnelling deep below the sculpture site for new super-highways.
-On this resculpted earth, the artwork marks a new direction in the decolonisation of space.
-Asterisk is orientated towards Ginan, the brightest small star in the Southern Cross which was recently officially given its ancient Aboriginal astronomy star-name on international star maps.
-A geometry of shadows, like star-maps, track the passage of time inside an open circle of setttler heritage stone.
-Dating to the Triassic period and hand-hewn from local quarries, these blocks once lined nineteenth century Sydney roads.
+Final touches are underway for unveiling of Asterisk, a new land art commission that looks to the stars.
+Created as part of a major NSW Government Westconnex transport infrastructure project, the work stands at the threshold of new parklands on the traditional lands of the Gadigal and Kameygal peoples.
+Its name comes from the Ancient Greek asteriskos – "little star" – and invokes ancient celestial knowledge systems and ancestral journeys guided by the stars across the land and sea.
+Its circular stone formations draw on diverse cultural traditions and the enduring connection between Earth and Sky.
+Each stone carries the deep time stories of the world's oldest continent: rock from the far West and East corners of Australia intersect a composite stone formed by the artistfrom rock recovered during tunnelling far below the site for new super-highways.
+On this reshaped ground, Asterisk charts a new direction in the decolonisation of space, being orientated towards Ginan – the brightest small star in the Southern Cross, recently restored on international star maps under its ancient Aboriginal star-name.
+A geometry of shadows echo star-maps and trace the passing of time within an open circle of setttler-heritage stone.
+Dating to the Triassic period and hand-hewn from local quarries for Sydney's nineteenth-century roads, these rocks now frame a celestial compass, binding past, present, and future in light and stone.

 Asterisk 2020-2024